Oblique scattering from non-Hermitian optical waveguides: Introduction

 A second pioneering work that motivated the study to follow is by \citet{Longhi2010pra}.
 He showed that a waveguide with uniform grating and two symmetric layers of gain and loss can simultaneously act as a laser oscillator, emitting coherent waves \cite{Siegman1986eu}, and as a coherent perfect absorber (CPA), completely absorbing particular incoming waves \cite{Chong2010PRL}. \citet{chong2011p} have identified the CPA-laser states as special solutions in the $\pt$-broken phase, where a pole and a zero of the scattering matrix\footnote{This scattering matrix is different than the scattering matrix whose EPs correspond to unidirectional invisibility, as detailed later in Sec.\ \ref{sec:Scattering-analysis}. } coincide.

 The pioneering works in Refs.\ \cite{Longhi2010pra,lin2011prl} led to various studies whose objective is to control the phase transition and scattering singularities by different means, such as the incident angle of oblique waves and the chirality in a single gain-loss bilayer \cite{Droulias2019prb,katsantonis2020pt}; or the sinusoid modulation properties \cite{liu2020scattering}.
 Here, we extend the study to the problem of oblique waves that are scattered by waveguides of different sinusoid gain-loss modulations.
 We derive an exact analytical solution to the problem, with which we characterize how the scattering properties, and specifically the EPs, depend on the parameters of the system, such as the incident angle ($\ang$); driving frequency ($\freq$); and the wavelength- ($\grating$), amplitude- and phase ($\phaz$) of the modulation.
 For two particular cases where the modulation yields a $\pt$-symmetric medium, we characterize the $\pt$ phase diagram in the $\left(\ang,\freq\right)$ and $\left(\ang,\grating\right)$ parameter spaces.
 We also calculate the phase diagram that defines the ATRs in the $\left(\ang,\grating\right)$ space.
-We show that there is a range of modulation amplitudes and wavelengths at which these ATRs coincide with (or reside very close to) Bragg points of all diffraction orders; thereby, we generalize the result of \citet{lin2011prl}, who found the ATR at the first-order Bragg point when $\ang=\pi/2$.
+We show that there is a range of modulation amplitudes and wavelengths at which these ATRs coincide with (or reside very close to) Fabry-P\'erot resonance frequencies.
 By analyzing the resultant structure of the phase diagram, we also gain insights on how to access bidirectional zero-reflection states.
 We conclude the study with an analysis of the poles and zeros of the scattering matrix.
 We show that the modulation phase and incident angle constitute together real (rather than complex) design space for these singularities, and specifically for quasi CPA-laser states.

 Our results are presented in the following order.
 Sec.\ \ref{sec:Problem-statement-and} contains the mathematical formulation of the problem, together with our derivation of its analytical solution.
 In Sec.\ \ref{sec:Scattering-analysis}, we recall the two definitions of the scattering matrix and their connection to EPs.
 We further derive a useful relation between the poles and zeros of the two matrix definitions, for the particular family of modulations that we analyze.
 We carry out a parametric study in Sec.\ \ref{sec:Examples}, and conclude this paper with a summary of our main results in Sec.\ \ref{sec:Summary}.